khachapuris/clic/README.md

 ```

 Note, that `replace_console_prompt` will erase the last line of your console
-(the one that you called CLIC from) and replace it with the CLIC prompt.
+(the one that you called clic from) and replace it with the clic prompt.
 If you don't want this behavior, set it to `false`.